 Provides students with an understanding of the physical pharmacy principles applied to the preparation of liquid and semi-solid dosage forms.
 This includes the principles applied to solutions, suspensions and emulsions, including surface tension, interfacial phenomena, surfactants, adsorption and pH.
-An introduction to concepts around stability/degradation and storage/preservation will also be explored.
-The course builds on existing knowledge in pharmaceutics looking at veterinary compounding and manufacture.
+An introduction to concepts around stability/degradation and storage/preservation will also be explored as well as looking at veterinary compounding and manufacture.

 An introduction to the basic concepts of pharmacology and how they are applicable to the practice of pharmacy is covered, including receptor pharmacology and an introduction to the autonomic nervous system.
 Basic pharmacokinetic principles are introduced and the link between pharmacokinetics and pharmacodynamics is explored.

 This course is a Compulsory Program Component that students must pass in order to progress in the Bachelor of Pharmacy (Honours) program.